 The Virginia Dept. of Game and Inland Fisheries has provided numerous studies on the fish present in Smith Mountain Lake and their various habits.
-Following are some of the details which may interest residents who enjoy knowing about their lake’s population, and of course, those who love to fish.
+Following are some of the details that may interest residents who enjoy knowing about their lake’s population, and of course, those who love to fish.

 A striped bass tagging study was initiated in the fall of 2001 to provide biologists with information on striped bass catch rates, harvest rates, movement, survival, and population dynamics.
 The fish tags are yellow and approximately three inches in length.
 The tags are attached to the abdominal area of the fish and should be easily recognized without dissection.
 Tagged fish do not have to be harvested to collect the reward.
 Cut or clip tags (do not pull tags loose) from fish you wish to release.
 Anglers are encouraged to submit all tags collected from striped bass to the address printed on the tag.
 There is a reward of $5-$50 for all returned tags.